 Sponsored Popular Items

-Montanejos Guided Hike with Natural Pools from Valencia Montanejos Guided Hike with Natural Pools from Valencia Swap the city for river canyons, forested slopes and clear turquoise pools at Montanejos.
+Montanejos Guided Hike with Natural Pools from Valencia – Outdoor Adventure Montanejos Guided Hike with Natural Pools from Valencia is a convenient way to add structure, local context and purposeful sightseeing to the itinerary.
+Montanejos Guided Hike with Natural Pools from Valencia: experience overview Swap the city for river canyons, forested slopes and clear turquoise pools at Montanejos.
 This guided day trip combines a scenic hike along the Mijares River with time to enjoy the natural springs known as Fuentes de los Baños.
-Overview Just a short drive inland from Valencia, Montanejos delivers a photogenic mix of mountains and water.
-A local guide leads a hike that traces the Mijares River, includes viewpoints over the village and canyon, and typically visits the powerful outflow known as “el Chorro” before free time at the area’s natural pools.…
+This makes the experience a useful option when planning time in Valencia.
+The exact duration can depend on the selected date, option or operating schedule.
+Routes, start times,…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.